 He grabbed her wrist.
 “Why would Tony fall asleep?
 What the hell are you talking about?”

 He snatched her arm and yanked her into one of those dark, dank hideaways.
 She dropped her purse.
-Tony shoved her against a brick wall of the alley.
+Tony slammed her against a brick wall of the alley.

-Carmen hit hard, her breath let out in a whoosh.
+Her breath whooshed out.
 He dug his fingertips deep into her flesh as he seized her other arm.
 She knew she’d be bruised later.

 “Who the hell are you?”